Cambrian-gg/scratch-gui/CAMBRIAN_CHANGELOG.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 We append versions with "c" as these are CAMBRIAN versions

+# Types of changes

+Added for new features.
+Changed for changes in existing functionality.
+Deprecated for soon-to-be removed features.
+Removed for now removed features.
+Fixed for any bug fixes.
+Security in case of vulnerabilities.

 ## [Unreleased]

+## [c-0.4.2] 2022-12-16

+### Changed

+	- The table how has a scroll
+	- The checkbox for generating images is on the same line
+	- The image has max-height

 ## [c-0.4.1] 2022-12-16